 There are three main companies in Aus, but if you’re wanting the best coverage and plan on going through the outback at some point, it seems Telstra is the better choice.
 See their plans here.

 You can buy a SIM card pretty much anywhere.
 We chose to wait until we got into the city but there are places inside the airport too if you can’t wait that long.

 OH!
 Be sure to unlock your phone first though!!
 Call your current service provider to see what you need to do to open your phone ready for other networks!!

 [fusion_featured_products_slider picture_size=”fixed” carousel_layout=”title_on_rollover” autoplay=”no” columns=”3″ column_spacing=”10″ scroll_items=”” show_nav=”yes” mouse_scroll=”no” show_cats=”yes” show_price=”yes” show_buttons=”yes” hide_on_mobile=”small-visibility,medium-visibility,large-visibility” class=”” id=”” /]

 – Tax number –

 If you plan on working in Aus, you need a TFN (Tax File Number).

 Just like with the visas, there are companies that will offer to sort this for you for a fee – don’t do it!
-They’re free to obtain on your own, and the process seems really straight forward.
+They are free to obtain on your own, and the process seems really straightforward.
 Go to the official website and apply online once you’re in the country!

 – Bank Account –